CUTTING THE RIGHT COSTS

 Cuts made at the customer’s expense are risky.
 Unless everyone in the industry makes the same cuts simultaneously, customers will have a choice – and that choice may be to try a new supplier.
 When cost cutting reduces a company’s relative ability to serve customers, that company will lose market share.

 During hostility market share does matter.
-Costs are spread over greater volume.
+Costs are spread over greater volume with greater share.
 Volume usually brings lower unit costs – the only measure that counts.
-Less obvious but more important, "ownership" of any customer relationship ensures the lowest cost to serve that customer; so ownership of the largest number of customer relationships is the low-cost position.
+Less obvious but more important, “ownership” of any customer relationship ensures the lowest cost to serve that customer; so ownership of the largest number of customer relationships with the most industry volume is the low-cost position.
 Winners win by being big and, if possible, getting bigger.

 Sharp Focus on Customers Reduces Cost